Mcraze/Mcraze/README.md

 - Java Servlets and JSP Pages
 - MySQL and Microsoft SQL Server Database
 - Using Git and Github for Version Control
-- HTMl, CSS and JavaScript
+- HTML, CSS and JavaScript

-## Some Projects I am Working on ⚒
+## Projects I am Working on 💻
-#### Program Zero:
-A website which offers free Programming Books and Guidance for Beginners related to Available Certifications, RoadMaps, Self Improvement etc. Completely Free of Cost.
-For Preview: [Click Here](https://programzero.netlify.app)
+**Program Zero:** A website which offers free Programming Books and Guidance for Beginners related to Available Certifications, RoadMaps, Self Improvement etc.

+#### Features of this Website ♨
+- Completely Responsive
+- Everything Free of Cost
+- Easy to Use for Learning
+- No Login Required to Access
+- Download Free Books

+**For Preview of the Website** [Click Here](https://programzero.netlify.app)